 This evening began with an email.
-Not complicated, just that familiar problem: AI images look impressive, but they don't form a series.
-Lighting varies, backgrounds differ, each run feels distinct.
+Not complicated, just that familiar problem: AI images look good, but they don't form a series.
+Light varies, background varies, each run feels different.
 Individually they work, but together they don't.
 Simply not production-ready.

-So, the logical path was revisited.
-Zappa was involved, tightening prompts, leaving less room for error.
-A lot was already there — 310 lines of prompt discipline, five modules, everything locked.
-You think that's where the solution lies.
-But at some point in the evening, it starts to irritate.
-You keep tweaking and correcting, and each run is slightly different.
-And then you realise: this won't be solved here.
+So, first the logical path again.
+Bring in Zappa, tighten the prompts, leave less room.
+There was already a lot in that — 310 lines of prompt discipline, five modules, everything locked.
+You think that's where it lies.
+But somewhere in the evening, you reach that point where it starts to irritate.
+You keep tweaking and correcting, and each run is slightly different again.
+And then you feel: I'm not going to solve this here.

 That's where the shift occurred.

-No longer trying to perfect it before generation, but accepting that Higgsfield starts anew each time.
-So that part keeps shifting, no matter what you do.
+No longer trying to get it perfect before generation, but accepting that Higgsfield starts anew each time.
+So that part keeps moving, no matter what you do.
 From there, it became practical.
-Continuously generating images and observing where it goes wrong.
-Not focusing on aesthetics but on behaviour.
-Where does the light shift, where does the background change, where does it break?
+Keep generating images and see where it goes wrong.
+Not by taste but by behaviour.
+Where does the light shift, where does the background change, where does it break.

-Simultaneously, Claude was brought in — not to write prompts, but to think technically.
+At the same time, brought in Claude — not to write prompts, but to think along technically.
 What can you do post-generation without regenerating?
 That's where Replicate came into play.
 New to me, discovered this evening.
 A platform where open-source AI models run on others' GPUs, callable via API.
 Not as a replacement for Higgsfield, but for one thing: masking.
-Separating the model from the background using rembg, an AI model that generates an alpha mask — determining pixel by pixel what is model and what is background.
+Separating the model from the background via rembg, an AI model that generates an alpha mask — determining pixel by pixel what is model and what is background.

 And that's when it clicked.

 Because that mask gives you control.
 You're no longer dependent on how Higgsfield sets up its studio.
 You can intervene yourself.
-Make the background uniform, stabilise the lighting.
-Not to beautify, but to make consistent.
+Make the background uniform, stabilise the light.
+Not to make it prettier, but to make it consistent.

-Technically, it works like this: the mask separates foreground from background, but not in a binary way — hair pixels are in-between, semi-transparent.
-A hard cut results in colour fringes in the hair.
-The solution is soft alpha-blending: each pixel is weighted and blended between original and tinted.
+Technically, it works like this: the mask separates foreground from background, but not binary — hair pixels are in between, semi-transparent.
+A hard cut gives colour fringes in the hair.
+The solution is soft alpha blending: each pixel is weighted mixed between original and tinted.
 Hair at alpha 0.4 gets a subtle mix instead of a hard colour boundary.
 That was the difference between "looks edited" and "looks studio".

-The reference logic for Higgsfield has also been established.
-Strict separation: the first image is the face (identity lock), then clothing (isolated, product only), the last image solely for pose and expression.
+We've also documented the reference logic for Higgsfield.
+Strict separation: first image is the face (identity lock), then clothing (isolated, product only), last image only for pose and expression.
 No blending between roles.
-If you don't explicitly enforce this in your prompt, Higgsfield mixes everything together.
+If you don't explicitly enforce that in your prompt, Higgsfield mixes everything together.
 That prompt is now copyable on the page.

 And that's where it changed this evening.
 Not one image, but the series.
 It starts to hold together.
 It no longer feels like individual renders, but like one setting.